fbpx

 Sleep is a crucial component of a child’s overall well-being and development.
 When it comes to children, quality sleep is essential for growth, cognitive function, and emotional stability.
 However, sleep-disordered breathing can disrupt a child’s rest and potentially lead to various health issues.
 As a parent, being aware of the signs of sleep-disordered breathing is vital to ensure your child receives the proper care and attention they need.
 In this article, we will explore seven signs of sleep-disordered breathing that every parent should be mindful of.

 While occasional snoring is common in children, persistent loud snoring can be a sign of sleep-disordered breathing.
 Snoring occurs when airflow is partially blocked during sleep.
-If your child’s snoring is loud and occurs regularly, it may indicate an issue with their airway.
+If your child is snoring or breathing heavily during sleep and occurs regularly, it may indicate an issue with their airway.

 2. Breathing Pauses: